SeanVoth/DomainCleanup/README.md

 # Domain Cleanup
-Cleans up a list of domains, removing TLD being blocked
+This script processes a list of URLs to extract and keep only the top-level domains (TLD) and second-level domains (SLD).

 <h1>Description</h1>